serviceanimals/.github/profile/README.md

 # .github
 What is a service animal?
-A service animal should have a task that directly helps its handler in some way.
+A service animal should have a task that directly helps its handler in any way.